Lansing Child Custody Lawyers

 What is a reasonable parenting time schedule?

 Every case is unique.
 One of the greatest benefits of hiring a skilled Lansing custody attorney includes helping advocate for the best parenting time schedule for your family.
-The days of the standard every-other-weekend arrangement are quickly coming to an end, so our attorneys help parents come to a reasonable agreement that best serves the children.
+The days of the standard every-other-weekend arrangement are quickly coming to an end, so our attorneys help parents come to a reasonable agreement that best serves the children and offer tips for meaningful co-parenting.

 Jackie understands that at the heart of your family law case is your children.
 As such, she diligently and skillfully works with parents to create a custody arrangement that focuses on the child’s needs.
 This way, everyone wins.